-Another troubling area of filter bubbles is social media sites that espouse various conspiracy theories.
+Another troubling example of the filter bubble is found within social media sites that espouse various conspiracy theories.
 The problem is that when one attempts to offer evidence to counter a specific conspiracy theory, it is often met with a retort that the evidence provided is part of the conspiracy plot or higher conspiracy plot.
 All evidence is deemed by the conspiracy conceit as non-evidence or evidence of a more extensive conspiracy theory.
 People involved in such sites seem to be engaged in a version of Plato's imagining state of Cave dwellers mentioned in Lesson 3.

 One solution to these problems is litigation, suing social media platforms for slander or infringements on privacy.
-However, Section 230 of the Communications Decency Act (CDA) of 1996, asserts that "No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider" (47 U.S.C. § 230).
+However, Section 230 of the Communications Decency Act (CDA) of 1996, asserts that "[n] o provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider" (47 U.S.C. § 230).
 What this means is that Internet Service Providers (ISPs) and other third-party online intermediaries that host or republish content are safeguarded from many laws that might hold them otherwise legally liable.
-There are exceptions for criminal action and intellectual property.
-As the slanderous and hateful speech proliferates on the internet, there might be some consideration for curtailing such broad freedom of speech.
+There are limited and context-specific exceptions for criminal actions and intellectual property infringement.
+As slanderous and hateful speech proliferates on the Internet, there might be some consideration for curtailing such broad freedom of speech.
 The irony is that the CDA was created to promote "decency."
-But it seems to have created the opposite in many instances, whereby Rebecca Tushnet refers to the online intermediaries, such as Facebook, as "power without responsibility" (Tushnet, 2008).
+But it seems to have created the opposite in many instances, leading scholar Rebecca Tushnet to refer to the online intermediaries, such as Facebook, as "power without responsibility" (Tushnet, 2008).

-One possible solution to many of these problems is the reinstitution of a fairness doctrine.
-The original 1949 doctrine required broadcast license holders to present both sides of issues of public importance in a manner that was honest, equitable, and balanced.
-It could be argued that this regulation should apply to all news sources, whether radio, television, or cable news and social media platforms like Twitter, Facebook, and other social media sites.
-As in the original doctrine, it could be regulated by the Federal Communications Commission (FCC), but other Federal agencies could be involved, such as the Federal Trade Commission (FTC).
-One major problem would be that such regulations might apply to media in the United States (unless incoming data streams from other countries were somehow regulated as well), but not internationally.
-Given the international character of the internet, there would be countries with widely permissive policies, as there are now.
+One possible solution to many of these problems is the reinstitution of the Fairness Doctrine.
+The original 1949 Doctrine required broadcast license holders to present both sides of issues of public importance in a manner that was honest, equitable, and balanced.
+It could be argued that this regulation should apply to all news sources, whether radio, television, or cable news, as well as social media platforms like Twitter, Facebook, and other social media sites.
+As in the original Doctrine, it could be regulated by the Federal Communications Commission (FCC).
+However, other federal agencies could also be involved, such as the Federal Trade Commission (FTC).
+One major challenge inherent in this proposal is that such regulations might apply to media in the United States (unless incoming data streams from other countries could be regulated as well), but not internationally.
+Given the international character of the Internet, there would be countries with widely permissive policies, as there are now.
 Perhaps regulations by the EU or the UN might mitigate some of these circumstances.
-These fixes would be difficult to apply in that most platforms are not likely to be regulated in the same way.
-In the current political environment, such regulations are unlikely to be enacted, and self-regulation does not appear to work very well, given that competitors of a given social media site type could provide unfettered restraints.
+These fixes would be difficult to apply in that most platforms are not likely to be regulated in a uniform manner.
+In the current political environment, such regulations are unlikely to be enacted, and self-regulation does not appear to work very well, given that competitors of a given social media site could provide unfettered platforms.